Elprea/Catch-malara/README.md

-This is a bug(mosquito) catching game made in flutter for both android/ios machine.
+This is a bug(mosquito) catching game made with flutter for both android/ios machine.
 Few more details will be added soon.